majid-gholamheidari/responsinator/README.md

   php artisan serve
 ```

-I hope can add more useful features to this repository in the future, such as artificial intelligence, but in this way, please accompany me.
+I hope can add more useful features to this repository in the future, such as artificial intelligence, but in this way, please make me happy with your support ⭐ .